Skip to main content

 Step-by-step

-This is used internally for operational consistency, reporting, and management.
+This is used internally for operational consistency, reporting, and inventory management.

-This is the customer-facing product name shown during the booking experience.
+Marketing titles are customer-facing names shown during the booking experience.

-• Click Add translation to add additional localised versions.
+3. Click Add translation to add additional languages.

 Example: